 Here are some duties which are generally performed by the RBI Governors.

-➤ The RBI governors are responsible for maintaining the monetary stability in an economy.
+➤ The RBI governors are responsible for maintaining monetary stability in an economy.
 Thus, plays an important role in formulating the policies of the Reserve Bank of India.

 ➤ The responsibility for issuing licenses to open new foreign and private banks is also headed by the governor of RBI.

-➤ The power to control the interest rates on advances and deposits of the country is vested upon the governors.
+➤ The power to control the interest rates on advances and deposits of the country is vested in the governors.
 However, the scope of this power is limited to prescribing minimum lending rates and interest rates on savings accounts.

-➤ The financial system of the nation is regulated and administered by the Governor and he only sets the parameters within which the whole financial system functions.
+➤ The financial system of the nation is regulated and administered by the Governor, and he only sets the parameters within which the whole financial system functions.

 ➤ Monitoring of adequate quantities of currency notes and coins supply in the country and the issuance and destruction of currency not fit for circulation in public.

-➤ Furthermore, RBI Governor also has a part to play in facilitating and monitoring the flow of credit to small scale industries, rural, and agricultural sectors.
+➤ Furthermore, RBI Governor also has a part to play in facilitating and monitoring the flow of credit to small-scale industries, rural, and agricultural sectors.
 The responsibility for regulating state co-operative banks, regional rural banks, and various local area banks.

 The RBI Governors perform many more functions as the central bank of India.

-Aspirants of Government exams or any other competitive exams must be well aware of the list of RBI Governors and the time duration they have served the organization.
+Aspirants of Government exams or any other competitive exams must be well aware of the list of RBI Governors and the time duration they have served the organisation.
 This topic holds relevance for the general awareness section of all types of competitive exams and for the Polity section in the exams.

-RBI Governors List from 1935 to 2022- FAQs
+RBI Governors List- FAQs

 Ans.
 Sir Osborne Smith was the first Governor of RBI.